 - Represented Vertex Pharmaceuticals in its $245 million acquisition of Exonics Therapeutics to develop therapies in DMD and DMI.

 - Represented Aegerion Pharmaceuticals in its $325 million acquisition of AstraZeneca’s Myalept, also known as metreleption, the only U.S. approved orphan product designed to treat complications of leptin deficiency in patients with generalized lipodystrophy.

-- Represented Civitas Therapeutics in its anticipated initial public offering and in its acquisition by Acorda Therapeutics for $525 million in cash.
+- Represented Civitas Therapeutics in its acquisition by Acorda Therapeutics for $525 million in cash.
 Acorda obtained worldwide rights to CVT-301 and ARCUS™ pulmonary delivery technology and manufacturing facility as part of the transaction.

 - Represented a leading global biotechnology company in a $300 million joint venture to develop and market biosimilars with a Korea-based company.
 Under the terms of the agreement, the company retains the option to increase its share of the joint venture from 15% to 50%.